Mayo Clinic Healthcare uses CT coronary angiogram to check for narrowed or blocked arteries and diagnose various heart conditions, such as:

 The scanning itself can last as little as five seconds.
 However, the whole procedure may take about 30 minutes.
 You will generally need to start preparing 12 hours before the scans by avoiding caffeine.
 About four hours before, you'll need to stop eating, though you can drink water.

-Depending on your needs, you may need to temporarily stop a medication.
+Depending on your needs, you may need to temporarily stop taking certain medications.

 After the procedure, you'll be able to drive and can return to normal daily activities immediately.